BlueShield of Tennessee Medical Policy Manual

 Authorization of 12 months may be granted for treatment of generalized pustular psoriasis in members 12 years of age or older when all of the following criteria are met:

-All members 12 years of age or older (including new members) requesting authorization for continuation of therapy must meet all initial authorization criteria.
+All members 12 years of age or older (including new members) requesting authorization for continuation of therapy must meet all requirements in the coverage criteria.

 Authorization of 12 months may be granted for all members 12 years of age or older (including new members) who are using the requested medication for GPP when not experiencing a flare and who achieve or maintain a positive clinical response as evidenced by low disease activity or improvement in signs and symptoms of the condition.